DUI in Pinellas County

 Can the Court Withhold Adjudication on a DUI?

 The court is not permitted to withhold adjudication on a DUI charge.
-Section 316.656, F.S., prohibits the court from withholding adjudication of guilt for all forms of DUI included as a violation of s.
-316.193, F.S.
+Section 316.656, F.S., prohibits the court from withholding adjudication of guilt for all forms of DUI, including any violation of 316.193, F.S.

 Section 316.656, F.S., also prohibits the court from accepting a plea of guilty to a lesser offense from a person who has been given a breath or blood test to determine blood or breath alcohol content by weight of 0.15 percent or more.